 Part of the appeal in townhouses is authenticity.
 Builders aim to build townhouses that rival older, original architecture.
 Foreigners are often drawn to townhouses because they resemble housing structures from home countries, making townhouses a popular choice for a home or an investment opportunity for this demographic.

 For those looking for newly developed townhouses, the Upper East Side has a townhouse/condo blend in development named 155E79.
 The ornamental metalwork and Juliet balconies give the buyer the old feel of a townhouse with modern upgrades.
 These four and five bedroom homes are 3,300 to 3,500 square feet and priced between $8.9 million to $16.9 million.

 In Brooklyn, the Dumbo Townhouses on Pearl Street are under development with the four-bed, three-bath townhouses starting at $4 million.
 Keep in mind, four out of the five townhouses have already been nabbed, which indicates the obvious popularity of the style.

 Developers SDS Prociada plan on taking a former parking lot at 295 Hicks Street to create three, four-story townhomes in Brooklyn Heights.
-With all the new development, it’s clear that real estate developers are searching to fulfill the recent demand of townhouses in the New York City area.
+With all the new development, it’s clear that real estate developers are searching to fulfill the recent demand for townhouses in the New York City area.